 In Moscow, the terminal of the Hotline was supposed to be in the Kremlin, somewhere next to the office of the prime minister.
 However, Soviet leader Leonid Brezhnev once told a group of Moscow-based American journalists, that their terminal was on the opposite side of Red Square, in the Communist Party headquarters.
 The Russian terminal was manned by civilians, the American one by the military.

-On the American side, there are three Hotline terminals:
+On the American side, there are Hotline terminals at these four locations:

-- at the National Military Command Center (NMCC) in the Pentagon
+- The National Military Command Center (NMCC) in the Pentagon

-- at the Alternate National Military Command Center (ANMCC) in the Raven Rock Mountain
+- The Alternate National Military Command Center (ANMCC) in the Raven Rock Mountain

-- at the military communications center in the White House
+- The military communications center in the White House

-The primary US terminal is at the National Military Command Center (NMCC) in the Pentagon.
-There the Direct Communications Link is a joint staff operation under the control of the Joint Chiefs of Staff J-3 Operations Directorate.
+The primary US terminal is at the National Military Command Center (NMCC) in the basement of the Pentagon.
+There, the Direct Communications Link is a joint staff operation under the control of the Joint Chiefs of Staff J-3 Operations Directorate.
 The NMCC is responsible for routine testing of the Hotline and for the receipt, transmission and translation of the messages by highly qualified translators.

 The terminal is manned by six teams of two man each, working in 8-hour shifts and led by a commissioned officer acting as Presidential Translator (PT).
 For the routine shift operations, the Hotline personnel falls under the command of the flag officer in charge of the NMCC.
 But when a real message from Moscow arrives, the doors of the terminal room are closed and locked and the personnel becomes subject directly to the president himself.